Drug Absorption

 Capsules

 Capsules consist of drugs and additives within a gelatin shell.
-The shell swells and releases its contents when it becomes wet.
+The shell releases its contents when it becomes wet.
 This usually occurs quickly.
 The size of the drug particles and the properties of the additives affect how quickly the drug dissolves and is absorbed.
 Drugs tend to be absorbed more quickly from capsules filled with liquid than from those filled with solid particles.

 Enteric coatings